Finance, Consulting & Enterprise

 Hedge Funds: A private investment fund that utilizes numerous investing strategies to earn money for its investors.
 Funds are managed by experienced finance professionals and since prior experience is typically required there are not many entry-level finance opportunities, though there can be some for computer programmers.
 Most hedge funds hire junior analysts out of the top investment banking programs.
 Top hedge funds include Bridgewater Associates and D.E.
 Shaw Group.

 Private Equity: Private Equity firms use their investment funds to directly invest in mature private companies or engage in the buyout of public companies.
 As experienced professionals are preferred for these roles, there are few entry-level opportunities.
-Most top private equity firms, such as Blackstone, The Carlyle Group and KKR hire their junior professionals out of the top investment banking and MBA programs.
+Most top private equity firms, such as Blackstone, The Carlyle Group and KKR, hire their junior professionals out of the top investment banking and MBA programs.

 Economic & Legal Consulting:

 These firms apply economic, financial and other quantitative principles to provide expert testimony and consulting services in business and legal disputes.
-This type of consulting will appeal to students who enjoy performing statistical and econometric analyses and are looking to take a more academic approach to their work Firms include The Brattle Group, Cornerstone Research, FTI Consulting and NERA.
+This type of consulting will appeal to students who enjoy performing statistical and econometric analyses and are looking to take a more academic approach to their work.
+Firms include The Brattle Group, Cornerstone Research, FTI Consulting and NERA.

 Financial Consulting: Financial consultants help companies address a variety of issues, including those relating to corporate finance, generating shareholder value, risk management, business valuation and corporate restructuring.
-Financial consulting roles can be found at many the larger consulting and advisory services firms, such as Accenture, EY, KPMG, McKinsey, and PwC.
+Financial consulting roles can be found at many of the larger consulting and advisory services firms, such as Accenture, EY, KPMG, McKinsey, and PwC.

 Human Capital Consulting: Human Capital consultants focus on issues relating to human resource management, such as employee engagement, employee communication, compensation, employee benefits, and employee placement after a merger or acquisition.
 Many of the larger management consulting firms, such as Deloitte, have Human Capital groups within their firms.